kubeflow/katib/docs/new-trial-kind.md

 # Document about how to support a new Kubernetes resource in Katib trial

+TODO (andreyvelich): Needs to be updated for v1beta1.

 ## Update the supported list

 First, `GetSupportedJobList` in [common.go](../pkg/common/v1alpha3/common.go) needs to be updated.